2021 T1 League draft

 The 2021 T1 League draft was the first edition of the T1 League's annual draft.
-It was held online on July 28, 2021 originally and broadcast on YouTube, Facebook and LINE TODAY.
+It was held online on July 28, 2021 originally and broadcast on YouTube, Facebook, and Line Today.
 Due to the COVID-19 pandemic in Taiwan, the draft was postponed to August 9.
-There were six teams joined the draft, including the Kaohsiung Aquas, the New Taipei CTBC DEA, the Taichung Suns, the Tainan team, the Taiwan Beer and the Taoyuan Leopards.
+There were six teams joined the draft, including the Kaohsiung Aquas, New Taipei CTBC DEA, Taichung Suns, Tainan team, Taiwan Beer, and the Taoyuan Leopards.
 There were 58 players participated in the draft, and 17 players were chosen in 5 rounds.